comprodls/libs-engine-mcqsr/Readme.md

 # Assessment Item Type | Reference Implementation
 This repository represents a reference implementation (best practices, seed project, etc.) for implementing new comproDLS assessment item types (for example - Multiple Choice, Single Select).
 Also known as **engines**, comproDLS&trade; Assessment types are designed to automatically plug-n-play with the following components in the comproDLS&trade; ecosystems:
-* comproDLS&trade; Assessments (showcase & development bench for assessments)
+* **comproDLS&trade; Assessments** (showcase & development bench for assessments)
-* comproDLS&trade; Builder (authoring courses & product models, with assessments)
+* **comproDLS&trade; Builder** (authoring courses & product models, with assessments)
-* comproDLS&trade; Test Runner (embedding assessments in Experience Apps)
+* **comproDLS&trade; Test Runner** (embedding assessments in Experience Apps)
-* comproDLS&trade; Activity API (attempts & state management)
+* **comproDLS&trade; Activity API** (attempts & state management)
-* comproDLS&trade; Analytics API (learning & content analytics)
+* **comproDLS&trade; Analytics API** (learning & content analytics)

-Following sections provide more details on how to setup your own assessment project and subsequent development, release & integration practices.
+Following sections provide more details on how to setup your own assessment (item type) project and related development, release & integration practices.

 ## Related documents & references
-1. [comproDLS&trade; Product Schema](https://docs.google.com/a/comprotechnologies.com/document/d/1npkT-s7aIWrAi_uXMldWMuX9UWpvhHXTflvi__Pm2jo/edit?usp=sharing) - You will need to this to define your underlying schema.
-While every assessment will have unique schema aspects, some schema elements need to be standardized (metadata, question text, scores, feedback, etc.) as per comproDLS&trade; product schema document.
+1. [comproDLS&trade; Product Schema](https://docs.google.com/a/comprotechnologies.com/document/d/1npkT-s7aIWrAi_uXMldWMuX9UWpvhHXTflvi__Pm2jo/edit?usp=sharing) - Read this before defining the underlying schema (instructions, options, interactions, assets/stimulus etc.).
+While every assessment type will have its own unique schema aspects, some elements are standardized (metadata, question text, scores, feedback, etc.) as per the comproDLS&trade; product schema document.
-2. [comproDLS&trade; Assessment Showcase & Development bench](http://assessment.comprodls.com) - Use this application to review existing assessement types, as well as develop new assessment types.
+2. [comproDLS&trade; Assessment Showcase & Development bench](http://assessment.comprodls.com) - Use this portal to review existing assessement types, examples, as well as develop new assessment types (provide tools for testing and customization).
 3. [comproDLS&trade; Test Runner](https://github.com/comprodls/libs-frontend-testrunner) - Use this front-end library to embed assessment types (mix of custom and standard) in your application.
+This document is more relevant for higher-level use cases (Experience Apps, Integrations).
 3. [comproDLS&trade; Activity API](http://activity.comprodls.com) - Used for managing runtime state and attempt history.
-See https://github.com/comprodls/service-activity/wiki/01_Activity_Concepts for more details
+See https://github.com/comprodls/service-activity/wiki/01_Activity_Concepts for more details, This document is more relevant for higher-level use cases (Experience Apps, Integrations).
 4. [comproDLS&trade; Analytics API](http://analytics.comprodls.com)- Once your application is integrated with the ACTIVITY API, learning analytics for user progress & time spent are automatically available via the ANALYTICS API.
+This document is more relevant for higher-level use cases (Experience Apps, Integrations).

 ## Getting started - Setup a starter project